Topics JPMA Media Forum" Held -Antimicrobial Resistance (AMR) Promotion Month

 On the other hand, it is also true that some lives are saved by the availability of antimicrobials, and it was pointed out that resistant bacteria is not only a medical problem, but also a problem for society as a whole, including the economy and poverty, which is a difficulty when tackling AMR issues.

-Despite the fact that Japanese pharmaceutical companies once produced many antimicrobial agents that became the global standard, they have been unable to continue investing in the development of new antimicrobial agents and have withdrawn from the antimicrobial drug area.
+Despite the fact that Japanese pharmaceutical companies once produced many antimicrobial agents that became the global standard, they have been unable to continue investing in the development of new antimicrobial agents and have withdrawn from the field of antimicrobial agents.
 As a reason for this, he explained that compared to drugs for chronic diseases, the field of antimicrobials is not a viable business in terms of duration of administration and proper use ( Figure 4 ).

 Fig. 4 Development of Infectious Drugs Cannot Continue...

-As Japanese efforts to solve this stagnation in R&D, he introduced the Drug Discovery Promotion Review Committee and the Antimicrobial Agents Industry-Academia-Government Liaison Committee of the Japan Agency for Medical Research and Development (AMED).
+He introduced the Drug Discovery Promotion Study Committee and the Antimicrobial Drug Industry-Academia-Government Liaison Committee of the Japan Agency for Medical Research and Development (AMED) as Japanese efforts to resolve this stagnation in R&D. He also introduced a joint meeting of seven Japanese academic societies to discuss the development of new antimicrobial agents.
 He also introduced the ongoing joint efforts of seven Japanese academic societies to disseminate recommendations on AMR, and the need for pull-type incentives and other systems to enable continued research and development of therapeutic drugs, vaccines, and testing methods in July 2022 ( Fig. 5 ).

 Fig. 5 Joint Study Committee on Promoting Infectious Disease Treatment and Drug Discovery among Seven Societies Recommendations

-Finally, he expressed his hope that the G7 Hiroshima Summit in 2023 will be a good opportunity for Japan to lead the discussion on pull-type incentives that began at the Ise-Shima Summit in 2016, including the perspectives of international contribution, drug discovery promotion, and diagnostics development, and to build momentum toward this Summit.
+Finally, he expressed his hope that the G7 Hiroshima Summit in 2023 will be a good opportunity for Japan to lead the discussion on pull-type incentives that began at the Ise-Shima Summit in 2016, including from the perspective of international contribution, drug discovery promotion, and diagnostics development, and to build momentum for the Summit.

 Lecture 3